AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

 -   PL2: A single ESSD delivers up to 100,000 random read/write IOPS.
 -   PL3: A single ESSD delivers up to 1,000,000 random read/write IOPS.

-For more information about performance levels of ESSDs, see [Enhanced SSDs](/intl.en-US/Block Storage/Block Storage overview/Enhanced SSDs.md).|
+For more information about performance levels of ESSDs, see [t583241.md\#](/intl.en-US/Block Storage/Block Storage overview/Enhanced SSDs.md).|

 ## Tags syntax